sanderfoobar/upc_keys.py/README.md

 ### Disclaimer ###

-Coded as an excuse to get into Python bindings for C, the mileage you'll get out of this script may vary.
-The quality of the code will upset any decent Python programmer.
+- Coded as an excuse to get into Python bindings for C, the mileage you'll get out of this script may vary.
+- The quality of the code will upset any decent Python programmer.
+- There is RCE in the SSID parsing.
+Tread carefully! :-D

 ### Requirements ###
 Your favourite **Linux distro** with `network-manager` installed.
 We've tested it on: Ubuntu 14.04, Debian 8, Lubuntu 15.04 and it will probably also work on Kali.